Hezbollah members wounded in flare-up on Lebanon border with Israel -sources | Law-Order

 Several members of Lebanon's powerful armed Hezbollah group were wounded on Wednesday in a flare-up on the southern border with Israel, two Lebanese security sources and a source briefed on the developments told Reuters.

-Hezbollah chief Hassan Nasrallah was due to make a televised address later on Wednesday to commemorate the 2006 war.
+In a televised address to mark the occasion, Hezbollah chief Hassan Nasrallah said the incident was under investigation but did not say more.
 The United Nations peacekeeping force in southern Lebanon (UNIFIL) told Reuters it was aware of "disturbing reports about an incident along the Blue Line," urging all sides to refrain from escalating given the situation was "extremely sensitive."

 The Lebanese source briefed on developments described the incident as an attack and said several Hezbollah members had been wounded, but could not immediately provide more details.
 A Lebanese security source said Israeli troops had fired "something like a grenade" that emitted shrapnel and hurt three Hezbollah members.
 A second said an Israeli grenade had wounded three people believed to be members of Hezbollah.